 Mark is Board Certified in Personal Injury Trial Law by the Texas Board of Legal Specialization.
 He is licensed to practice in all Texas state and federal courts, New York state courts and the U.S. Supreme Court.
 Mark frequently instructs other attorneys in seminars held across the nation about his trial techniques and how to better try cases.
 He regularly serves as a featured lecturer at many of the nation’s top law schools, including Harvard Law School, Stanford Law School, Pepperdine University School of Law, University of Chicago Law School and Texas Tech University School of Law.
 Mark was elected to the American Bar Association’s Fellows of the American Bar Association and was named a Life Fellow of the same organization in 2012.

 A strong supporter of his alma mater, Mark did two years of undergraduate work at Texas Tech University, then returned to earn his law degree from Texas Tech University School of Law in 1984.
 He remains active at Texas Tech by serving on the law school’s Foundation Board.
 He was selected as the Texas Tech University School of Law Distinguished Alumnus for 2015 and also was awarded the Texas Tech University’s Distinguished Alumni Award in 2016.
+Mark was also named Alumnus of the Year in 2016 by David Lipscomb University where he finished his undergrad degree.

 Mark is enthusiastically involved in government and community activities outside the practice of law.
 Chairmen, company presidents and senior executives from major American corporations and universities often call on him for his respected business views on national and international issues.